Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes

 - Exercise and physical therapy fail to restore muscle strength in hip osteoarthritis patients

-- When NSAIDs make pain worse.
+- When NSAIDs make the pain worse.

-- Painkillers make pain worse.
+- Painkillers make the pain worse.

 - Corticosteroids/cortisone or steroid injection.
 This is also a treatment we do not recommend.
 See below for the research.